Skip to Content

 Packing Tips That Help If You Have Delayed or Lost Luggage

 Packing carry-on only may be the best option to avoid lost bags.
 However, I have lost several carry-on bags over the years – there wasn’t enough room on the aircraft, and they were taken but not placed in the luggage hold.
-I did eventually get these back – one took one day and another took three.
+I eventually got these back – one took one day, and another took three.
 Luckily both of these occurred on my way home.

 Because we were going to be gone for so long, we had to check bags.
 We packed two large rolling carry-on bags in addition to two checked bags.
 Our carry-on bags were filled with clothes and other personal items for each of us, so we had clothes for a few days even though our larger checked suitcases didn’t arrive.